 - Fresh coriander leaves, chopped

 - Fresh chili, sliced

 - Lime wedges

-- where can i buy gabapentin online Quinoa.
+- Quinoa.
 Rinse quinoa with cold water using a sieve until the water that comes through is clear.
 Place the quinoa in a saucepan with 2 cups drinking water, lemon juice, and tamari.
 Let the quinoa boil two minutes, cover with lid, then let it simmer 10-15 minutes till all the water has been absorbed.

 - Curry.
 Heat a saucepan, add Mamia’s sauce.
 Cook slowly on a low heat until fragrant about 2 minutes.
 Add peanut butter and mix well using a silicone spatula.
 Working with a spatula, add a hot vegetable stock little by little.
 Add chickpea, kumara chunks, and coconut sugar.
 Make sure, that kumara fully covered with sauce.
 Put the lid on the saucepan and cook until kumara nice and soft.
 Stir in coconut cream.
 Season with salt, drizzle with a lime juice.
 Remove from the heat.